Slavery among Native Americans in the United States: The Indian slave trade

 European colonists caused a change in Native American slavery, as they created a new demand market for captives of raids.
-Especially in the southern colonies, initially developed for resource exploitation rather than settlement, colonists purchased or captured Native Americans to be used as forced labor in cultivating tobacco, and, by the eighteenth century, rice, and indigo.
+Especially in the southern colonies, initially developed for resource exploitation rather than settlement, colonists purchased or captured Native Americans to be used as forced labor in cultivating tobacco, and, by the 18th century, rice, and indigo.
 To acquire trade goods, Native Americans began selling war captives to whites rather than integrating them into their own societies.
 Traded goods, such as axes, bronze kettles, Caribbean rum, European jewelry, needles, and scissors, varied among the tribes, but the most prized were rifles.
 English colonists aped the rationales of their Spanish and Portuguese counterparts: they saw the enslavement of Africans and Native Americans as a moral, legal, and socially acceptable institution; a rationale for enslavement was as part of a "just war", where the taking of captives and using them as slave labour was viewed as an alternative to a death sentence.
 The escape of Native American slaves was frequent, because they had a better understanding of the land, which African slaves did not.
 Consequently, the Natives who were captured and sold into slavery were often sent to the West Indies, or far away from their home.